Invite your mushroom peeps to the fest with your friends, family and co-workers. You know they are going to love the fungi festival!

 Mushroom Crafts For Kids!

-Displays of Local Mushroom Specimens, all identified approved by mycologists!
+Displays of Local Mushroom Specimens, opportunity to have your specimens identified by mycologists!

 Over 30 Mushroom Art and Crafts Vendor Booths!